naveengidha/poker/README.md

 # poker

 TODO
-- add betting if it makes sense to calculate pot odds against card odds (also helps with implied odds: card odds - pot odds)
+- is it possible to incorporate pot odds (outs, backdoor, blockers etc)? (also helps with implied odds: card odds - pot odds)
 - incorporate percentages before and after each street